 The Center frequently collaborates with campus organizations and University departments to host public events to explore pressing ethical issues.
 Recent guest speakers have included: Eve Ensler, Ralph Nader, Aaron McGruder, Ben Stein and Cornel West.

 Fondly called the "DUC", the R. Howard Dobbs University Center contains many features that enhance the activities and programs of community life at Emory.
-The central area known as the Commons includes a dining hall, lounge areas, Einstein Bros.
-Bagels, a branch office of the Emory Federal Credit Union, a ticket desk, the student information center, the Emory University Post Office, and 3 ATM machines.
+The central area known as the Commons includes a dining hall, lounge areas, Coffee Shop, a branch office of the Emory Federal Credit Union, a ticket desk, the student information center, the Emory University Post Office, and 3 ATM machines.

-The entire Commons area is wireless accessible, making it possible to connect with the Emory network via laptop—although campus computers are located throughout the Commons Area.
+The entire Commons area is wireless accessible, making it possible to connect with the Emory network via laptop—although campus computers and charging stations are located throughout the Commons Area.

 The DUC is also home to many offices and services for Emory students: